Latent Chain-of-Thought World Modeling for End-to-End Driving: Abstract

 \section{Abstract}

 Recent Vision-Language-Action (VLA) models for autonomous driving explore inference-time reasoning as a way to improve driving performance and safety in challenging scenarios.
 Most prior work uses natural language to express chain-of-thought (CoT) reasoning before producing driving actions.
 However, text may not be the most efficient representation for reasoning.
 In this work, we present \textbf{L}atent-\textbf{C}oT-\textbf{Drive} (\METHODNAME): a model that expresses CoT in a \emph{latent} language that captures possible outcomes of the driving actions being considered.
 Our approach unifies CoT reasoning and decision making by representing \emph{both} in an action-aligned latent space.
 Instead of natural language, the model reasons by interleaving (1) action-proposal tokens, which use the same vocabulary as the model's output actions; and (2) world model tokens, which are grounded in a learned latent world model and express future outcomes of these actions.
 We cold start latent CoT by supervising the model's action proposals and world model tokens based on ground-truth future rollouts of the scene.
-We then post-train with closed-loop reinforcement learning to strengthen reasoning capabilities.
-On a large-scale end-to-end driving benchmark, \METHODNAME achieves faster inference, better trajectory quality, and larger improvements from interactive reinforcement learning compared to both non-reasoning and text-reasoning baselines.
+We then apply RL post-training to refine the latent reasoning process and improve final action prediction using trajectory-level rewards.
+On a large-scale end-to-end driving benchmark, \METHODNAME achieves lower inference latency, better trajectory quality, and larger improvements under RL post-training compared to non-reasoning baselines.